Your needs and goals will determine the best solar panels for your home.

 There are three primary types of solar panels, which vary in terms of space needed and cost.
 Some solar panel types have a higher return electricity rate – the amount of sunlight that is converted to electricity – whereas others are less expensive but require more roof space.
-Below is a brief description of the different types of solar panels:

 Monocrystalline Silicon Solar Panels

-Also known as single-crystal silicon solar panels, monocrystalline panels are the most expensive but efficient solar panel.
+Also known as single-crystal silicon solar panels, monocrystalline panels are the most expensive but most efficient solar panel.
 Monocrystalline solar cells are rounded and cut from one crystal of silicone, creating panels that are uniform in color (usually dark blue or black).

 - lasts 25+ years

 - best option for limited roof space

 Polycrystalline Silicon Solar Panels